Code-Institute-Submissions/Estelindis-legendarium_JanResub/README.md

 - All tasks were labelled "must-have" or "could-have."
 Must-have tasks were begun and completed preferentially.
 As not every imagined feature can generally be completed with a project's timeframe, it is important to work on tasks in order of priority.
 - When a task was being worked on, it was moved to the "in progress" column.
 - Once sufficient content had been developed and tested to address the task, it was moved to the "done" column.
-- Four tasks remain in the "to do" column, representing some of the possible future tasks that could be undertaken in a cloned version of the project.
-All uncompleted tasks have the "could-have" label, while no "must-have" features remained unfinished.
+- At the end of the project work period, unfinished items were moved to a new category for future development.
+This represents some of the possible future tasks that could be undertaken in a cloned version of the project.
+- All uncompleted tasks have the "could-have" label, while no "must-have" features remained unfinished.

 ![Index, URL.](/static/images/readme_kanban.jpg)